- Metrology concepts

 The Josephson Voltage Standard

 Josephson effect is a super conducting physical phenomenon that relates voltage to frequency through the ratio of fundamental constants.
 It was discovered in 1962, by 22-year old Brian D. Josephson.
-A Josephson array, using an integrated circuit with number of Josephson junctions, is an intrinsic, independently reproducible standard that is used to represent rather than realize the SI volt.
+A Josephson array, using multiple of superconductor-insulator-superconductor junctions form the integrated circuit.
+In superconducting state, when exposed to RF radiation, the dc voltage VJ across the junction will be formed and only discrete values (“steps”) will be generated.
+This provide an intrinsic, independently reproducible standard that is used to represent rather than realize the SI volt.
 The output voltage of a single Josephson junction is defined as:

 - VJ = Junction voltage